IOxCyber/CyberEssentials/Network_101/TCP_IP_Model.md

 RTSP: Real-Time Streaming Protocol is used for streaming multimedia content over the internet.
 ```

-2. Transport/Host-to-Host Layer:
+2. Transport/Host-to-Host Layer: `Transmission Control of Data`
-- This layer is similar to the OSI model's Transport layer.
+- `Responsible for establishing and terminating connections between devices.`
 - `Specifies how much data should be sent, when, and where at what rate`
+- `Also responsible for formatting, compressing, and encrypting data for transmission, segments data into smaller units and adds necessary headers for delivery.`
 ```
 ::Protocols::
 TCP: Transmission Control Protocol provides reliable, connection-oriented data delivery, commonly used for applications that require guaranteed delivery, such as web browsing, file transfer, and email.
 UDP: User Datagram Protocol provides a connectionless, lightweight transport service, commonly used for real-time applications, streaming media, online gaming, and DNS.
 ```

-3. Internet/Network Layer:
+3. Internet Layer: `Addressing & Routing`
-- Primary function is `to send packets from the source to their destination, regardless of their route`
+- `Responsible for addressing and routing packets based on IP addresses`
 ```
 ::Protocols::
 IP: Internet Protocol is the foundation of internet communication and is responsible for addressing and routing packets across networks.